Written by Saanchi Biyani, a grade 5 student.

 The two solstices happen in June (20 or 21) and December (21 or 22).

-June 21/22 is the longest day and 21/22 December is the shortest day in the year.
-These are the days when the Sun’s orbit is at the farthest point north or south from the Equator.
-In the Northern hemisphere, the June solstice marks the start of the summers (the North Pole is tilted closest to the Sun), while, December solstice marks the start of winter (the South Pole is tilted closest to the Sun).
+June 21/22 is the longest day, while 21/22 December is the shortest day in the year.
+In the solstices, the Earth’s poles are the farthest from the Sun.
+In the Northern hemisphere, the June solstice marks the start of the summer (the North Pole is tilted closest to the Sun), while, the December solstice marks the start of winter (the South Pole is tilted closest to the Sun).

 The equinoxes happen in March and September.
-March 21 and September 23 are the days when the Sun is exactly above the Equator, resembling, making day and night having an equal length.
-March equinox marks the start of spring, while, September equinox marks the start of Autumn.
+March 21 and September 23 are the days when the Sun is exactly above the Equator, making day and night of equal length.
+March equinox marks the start of spring, while, the September equinox marks the start of Autumn.